awesomeahi95/Hotel_Review_NLP/README.md

 2. Good Training Accuracy
 3. Small Difference between Training and Validation Accuracy

 I chose the logistic regression model as my best model, because it has the second highest validation accuracy with only around 7% drop from train to validation in accuracy.
-I wanted to minimise overfitting and make the model as reusable as possible. logistic regression achieved a reasonble training accuracy as well, although it did not reach the level of some of the ensemble techniques.
+I wanted to minimise overfitting and make the model as reusable as possible.
+Logistic regression achieved a reasonable training accuracy as well, although it did not reach the level of some of the ensemble techniques.

 I next tested the best model with the earlier saved test data.
 The model managed to get a higher test accuracy, than it did with validation data from the model training stage.
 This is very good, proving that prioritising a high validation score, and minimising the difference between train and validation accuracy, has helped it classify new review texts very well.